 Your teeth can become shades whiter by having a qualified dentist perform a whitening procedure.
 The dentist will apply the whitening product directly to your teeth.
-These products can be used with a special light, heat or a laser.
+These products can be used with a special light, heat, or laser.
 Results can be seen after a single half hour to an hour’s treatment.
-The one time in-office has immediate results and can last from 6 months to a year.
+The one-time in-office has immediate results and can last from 6 months to a year.
 When the procedure is finished, you might experience some sensitivity for one or two days, but don’t worry, the sensitivity will lessen once the pores of the teeth (dentinal tubules) close up.
 This is one of the best teeth whitening methods, but also the most expensive one.

 2. Whitening rinses

-One of the more recent teeth whitening products are whitening rinses.
+One of the more recent teeth whitening products is whitening rinses.
 Similar to mouthwashes, they freshen your breath and assist in lessening gum disease and dental plaque.
 However, whitening rinses also contain ingredients, like hydrogen peroxide, which whiten teeth.
 The creators of these products say that it could take 12 weeks to see the results.
 You only need to swish the rinse in your mouth for a minute, two times a day before brushing your teeth.
 However, several experts are of the opinion that whitening rinses may be less effective than other over-the-counter products.
 One of the reasons could be the short amount of time for which the whitening rinse is in contact with your teeth.
-Whereas other methods remain in contact with your teeth for up to 30 minutes, whitening rinses are in contact only 3 or 4 minutes.
+Whereas other methods remain in contact with your teeth for up to 30 minutes, whitening rinses are in contact for only 3 or 4 minutes.
 It’s why people don’t see drastic changes with these products.

 3. Whitening strips and gels